tiepcreator/statichunt/content/_index.md

   title_loop: '[ "Themes", "Resources" ]'
   title_end: Library
   intro_description: Statichunt is an open-source directory that enlists hundreds
-    of themes, starters, and resources for static site generators submitted by the community.
+    of themes, starters, and resources <br>for static site generators submitted by the community.
   intro_description_mobile: A list of themes, starters, and resources for Jamstack
     sites.